klicktipp/node-red-contrib-klicktipp/README.md

   - `Subscriber unsubscribe`
   - `Subscriber delete`
 - **Description:** These nodes allow you to manage subscribers, including retrieving, searching, updating, deleting subscriber data.

-### Sign-out Sign-off and Sign-in nodes

-- **Node Names:**
-  - `Subscriber signout`
-  - `Subscriber signoff`
-  - `Subscriber signin`
-- **Description:** These nodes allow you to sign in or sign off a subscriber using their email or SMS number and an API key.
-You can also untag subscribers with these nodes.

 ### Field index node
 - **Node Name**: `Field index`